fedexist/hw-install/readme.md

 ### To use testing scripts

-Firstly, run

-	sh hdfs_test/create.sh

-Then to check file integrity on HDFS you may run

-	sh hdfs_test/test.sh

-To test the file throughput run instead ```python -m hdfs_test``` with the use of the following arguments
+To test the file throughput run ```python -m hdfs_test``` with the use of the following arguments

+  -h, --help            show this help message and exit -fr, --firstRun       With this parameter the script will prepare Hdfs
+                        environment for testing
-	  -h, --help         show this help message and exit -u URL, --URL URL  URL of the dataset to use for testing, the file must be a single csv in a zip archive, if this parameter is not specified, the dataset is assumed to have been downloaded already (default: blank)
+  -u URL, --URL URL     URL of the dataset to use for testing, the file must
+                        be one or more CSVs in a zip or tar.gz archive or a plain csv, if this parameter is not specified the dataset, it is assumed to have been downloaded already and present in dataset folder(default: blank) -z ZIP, --zip ZIP     Says what unpacker to use, zip, tar or none (default: zip)
-	  -r, --reading      With this parameter the script will test the reading throughput of the HDFS instead of the default writing -f, --flush        With this parameter the script will only clean up the HDFS
+  -l, --load            Use this parameter to load the dataset to hdfs -t, --testing         With this parameter the script will test the reading
+                        and writing throughput of the HDFS -f, --flush           With this parameter the script will only clean up the HDFS
-	  -fa, --flushAll    With this parameter the script will clean up the HDFS and local files
+  -fa, --flushAll       With this parameter the script will clean up the HDFS
+                        and local files
+  -ti TESTITERATIONS, --testIterations TESTITERATIONS
+                        Number of iterations done for testing (default: 1) -sa SPARKARGUMENTS, --sparkArguments SPARKARGUMENTS
+                        The parameters to be sent to spark (default: "--master yarn --num-executors 1 --executor-memory 1G")

 For the first run, thus, use

+	python -m hdfs_test -fr

+Then you may use

 	python -m hdfs_test -u https:\\your.url

-	this will download the dataset and test the writing throughput of the hdfs (suggested dataset: http://data.gdeltproject.org/events/2003.zip)
+	this will download the dataset on your host (suggested dataset: 'https://archive.ics.uci.edu/ml/machine-learning-databases/00344/Activity%20recognition%20exp.zip')

-To test again use

-	python -m hdfs_test

-After that to test the reading throughput use
+To test throughput on an average of two tests use

-	python -m hdfs_test -r
+	python -m hdfs_test -t -ti 2

+Example of use, first run, download dataset, load it to Hdfs and test throughput on 4 Yarn nodes with 2G each of Ram, on an average of 10 tests.

+	python -m hdfs_test -fr -u 'https://archive.ics.uci.edu/ml/machine-learning-databases/00344/Activity%20recognition%20exp.zip' -z zip -l -t -ti 10 -sa "--master yarn --num-executors 4 --executor-memory 2G"